brimdata/super/man/src/super.1.md

 "
 ```

-Or write this as a pure pipe query:
+Write the same query as a pure pipe query using SuperSQL shortcuts:

 ```
 super -c "